Introduction

 Treasury Inflation-Protected Securities and Social Security

-Treasury Inflation-Protected Securities (TIPS) are securities offered by the U.S. government that are indexed to inflation5.
+Treasury Inflation-Protected Securities (TIPS) are securities offered by the U.S. government that are indexed to inflation.
 TIPS are sold at 5-, 10- or 30-year terms with a rate of return indexed to inflation.
 As stated on Treasury Direct (the government marketplace where TIPS are sold), “Unlike other Treasury securities, where the principal is fixed, the principal of a TIPS can go up or down over its term.
 When the TIPS matures, if the principal is higher than the original amount, you get the increased amount.
-If the principal is equal to or lower than the original amount, you get the original amount5.”
+If the principal is equal to or lower than the original amount, you get the original amount.”
 Interest rates are fixed at the time of auction and are paid every six months.

 Social Security benefits can increase the longer you delay taking them.
 The maximum benefit you can receive will be the amount stated at your full retirement age.
 Like the withdrawal timing above, the longer you delay receiving the benefit the larger the payment will be.
 And since Social Security benefits are tied to inflation (although they tend to rise at a slower rate than inflation) the purchasing power of the benefit will decrease less over time.